Main Focus 1: Primitive Dogs

 Irish Wolfhound

 Irish Wolfhounds are possibly the oldest identifiable dogs found on Ireland and all of the British Isles.
 A group of skeletons in Haughey’s Fort, County Armagh, Ireland, showed the largest dog skull found in neolithic Ireland and Britain.
 Irish Wolfhounds are also thought to be the inspiration for legendary hero CúChulainn’s namesake dog.
+Irish Wolfhounds are gentle giants with a typically friendly disposition.
+They are a giant breed with many breed-related health issues, so be sure to research each breeder heavily when considering taking one home.

 -